After Extraction of Wisdom Teeth

 - Occasionally, patients may feel hard projections in the mouth with their tongue.
 They are not roots, they are the bony walls that supported the tooth.
 These projections usually smooth out spontaneously.
 If not, they can be removed by Dr. Coviello or Dr. Starley

 - If the corners of your mouth are stretched, they may dry out and crack.
 Your lips should be kept moist with an ointment such as vaseline.

 - Sore throats and pain when swallowing are not uncommon.
 The muscles get swollen.
 The normal act of swallowing can then become painful.
 This will subside in 2-3 days.

-Sutures are placed the area of surgery to minimize post-operative bleeding and to help healing.
+Sutures are placed in the area of surgery to minimize post-operative bleeding and to help healing.
 Sometimes they become dislodged, this is no cause for alarm.
-Just remove the suture form your mouth and discard it.
+Just remove the suture from your mouth and discard it.
 The sutures will be removed approximately one week after surgery.

 The pain and swelling should subside more and more each day following surgery.
 If your post-operative pain or swelling worsens or unusual symptoms occur call my office for instructions.

 There will be a cavity where the tooth was removed.
 The cavity will gradually over the next month fill in with the new tissue.
 In the meantime, the area should be kept clean especially after meals with salt water rinses or a toothbrush.

 Your case is individual, no two mouths are alike.
 Do not accept well-intended advice from friends.
 Discuss your problem with the persons best able to effectively help you: Dr. Coviello, Dr. Starley, or your family dentist.

 A dry socket is when the blood clot gets dislodged prematurely from the tooth socket.
 Symptoms of pain at the surgical site and even pain to the ear may occur 2-3 days following surgery.
 Call the office if this occurs.